hamzazizkhan/MCS-lab-04/README.md

 i chose eucledian distance between boids in zone 3 so that we can see how the distance of boids within each group changes as aggregation changes. we can see this effect below:

 ad = 5.212355101326541 for rho = [0.4,0.3,0.2,0.1]

 ad = 5.4419098518436 for rho = [0.6,0.1,0.2,0.1]

 ad = 6.159537265621044 for rho = [0.7,0.1,0.1,0.1]

 ad = aggregation and rho = ρ1 +ρ2 +ρ3 +ρ4 =1.

-z1 effect is increased by increasing rho[0] from 0.4 to 0.7. this provides more repulsiong within groups reducing the aggregation.
+z1 effect is increased by increasing rho[0] from 0.4 to 0.7. this provides more repulsion within groups reducing the aggregation.

 as you reduce aggregation, the average distance between boids in a group increases concluding that the measure works as desired.